 - Similarly, in a Halloween episode of Supernatural, the demon Samhain is able to walk around amongst all of the trick-or-treaters with no one taking notice of the injury he's sustained to his stomach, or all the blood that's seeping from it.

-- Then Senator, now Chosen One, Barack Obama pulled this on an Saturday Night Live skit.
+- Then Senator Barack Obama pulled this on an Saturday Night Live skit.

 - In one episode of Sabrina the Teenage Witch, Sabrina throws a Halloween party that gets crashed by monsters from the other realm.
 None of her high school friends think it's strange.